Types of trams: Multi-articulated tram

 Two-rooms-and-a-bath car (or multi-articulated tram) is a type of tram or streetcar with one or more suspended sections.
 The shortest examples consist of three sections; so called car bodies.
 The sections at the ends each have two axles or four wheels.
 The centre section is suspended between the end sections, spanning like a bridge.
 The centre section has no wheels and appears to be floating or suspended.
-Though experimental examples appeared late 19th century, this type only became populair in the 1960s in Europe and again in the late 1990s.
+Though experimental examples appeared late 19th century, this type only became popular in the 1960s in Europe and again in the late 1990s.